helenmcastro/VinoVigil/README.md

 ## Benefits 📈

-* Increased Yield: Early detection allows farmers to address the problem promptly, ensuring that a higher percentage of grapes reach maturity and can be harvested.
+* <strong>Increased Yield:</strong> Early detection allows farmers to address the problem promptly, ensuring that a higher percentage of grapes reach maturity and can be harvested.

-* Cost Savings: By catching the disease early on, farmers can avoid expensive treatments or the cost of replacing large numbers of vines.
+* <strong>Cost Savings:</strong> By catching the disease early on, farmers can avoid expensive treatments or the cost of replacing large numbers of vines.
 This results in reduced operational costs and more profits.

-* Consistent Quality: A healthy grape crop leads to better wine quality.
+* <strong>Consistent Quality:</strong> A healthy grape crop leads to better wine quality.
 Early detection ensures that diseased grapes don't make it into the final product, maintaining the reputation and consistency of the wine.

-* Reduced Spread: By identifying and treating or removing diseased plants early, there's a lower chance of the disease spreading to neighboring vines or even neighboring vineyards.
+* <strong>Reduced Spread:</strong> By identifying and treating or removing diseased plants early, there's a lower chance of the disease spreading to neighboring vines or even neighboring vineyards.

-* Sustainable Practices: With precise disease detection, farmers can apply pesticides or treatments only where needed, reducing the environmental impact and ensuring more sustainable farming practices.
+* <strong>Sustainable Practices:</strong> With precise disease detection, farmers can apply pesticides or treatments only where needed, reducing the environmental impact and ensuring more sustainable farming practices.

-* Consumer Trust: Knowing that vineyards are employing advanced technologies to ensure the health of their crops can build trust among consumers, leading to brand loyalty and growth in sales.
+* <strong>Consumer Trust:</strong> Knowing that vineyards are employing advanced technologies to ensure the health of their crops can build trust among consumers, leading to brand loyalty and growth in sales.

 ## Data 📸
 [Data Deck](https://docs.google.com/presentation/d/1bTsrdUj_3KlBQo007blyHTvqQSqNvJ2_SJgl7Zezm2o/edit#slide=id.g206f8279a60_0_0)